Executive MBA Program - FAQs

 No, typically less than half the students in our program have had a significant amount of undergraduate coursework in business administration.

-No. The program consists of 11 courses.
-All or parts of one course, MBA 6520X Business Technologies and Principles, can be waived by students with prior coursework in statistics, economics, or information technology.
+No. The program consists of 10 courses.
 We use self-paced learning packets for two courses in the program, accounting and finance.
 Students without prior exposure to these academic disciplines and those needing a refresher complete pre-session assignments that are designed to give the student a fundamental understanding of these subjects.